 Six THousand Moments

-An interactive saga seed project about memories, nostalgia, and (re)connection.
+An interactive artwork about Home, place memories, nostalgia, and (re)connection.

 6000 saga seeds, white pigment ink, text on glass mirror.